Drug data last refreshed 22h ago · AI intelligence enriched 1w ago

-VERSED (midazolam) is an oral syrup small-molecule sedative approved in 1998 for use in shoulder surgery and other procedural sedation.
-It works as a benzodiazepine central nervous system depressant.
-The drug is indicated for preoperative anxiolysis and sedation in surgical patients.
+VERSED (midazolam) is an oral syrup small-molecule benzodiazepine approved in 1998 for sedation and anxiolysis.
+The drug works as a central nervous system depressant via GABA-A receptor modulation.
+It is commonly used for procedural sedation and preoperative anxiety in both pediatric and adult populations.

 Mechanism of action data is being enriched from DailyMed and FDA sources.
 Check back soon for updated drug intelligence.